altair-graphql/altair/README.md

 ## Sponsors

 Thanks to all our sponsors for sponsoring this project!
 Do you use Altair GraphQL client at your company?
-Consider supporting this project as a major sponsor (primary, gold, silver or bronze) on [open collective](https://opencollective.com/altair/contribute).
+Consider supporting this project as a sponsor (primary, gold, silver or bronze) on [open collective](https://opencollective.com/altair/contribute).

 ### Primary Sponsor